 Of your keys, your lease, your birth certificate, your social security card.
 Then give said copy to someone trustworthy.

 Really.
 It’s pretty gratifying in a slightly disgusting way.
+I keep these in my car and floss at stop lights – gross but incredibly effective!

 20. Consider secondhand, for just about everything.